mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2013-12-11-pencil-53-review.md

 ---
 layout: article
-title: "Pencil.
-The Best Stylus Built for Paper by 53?"
+title: "Pencil by 53 Review.
+The Best Stylus for Paper?"
 excerpt: "Impressions of FiftyThree's new Pencil stylus from the perspective of an avid Paper creator."
 category: mastering-paper
 tags: [Pencil, Paper by 53, stylus, iPad, Blend]